-In 2010 the Department for Business, Innovation and Skills set priorities to return the nation’s economy to healthy through a commitment to be the greenest government ever with a long term plan for greening the whole economy.
-In Devon this meant setting up a Local Enterprise Partnership which could help drive sustainable economic growth and job creation.
+In 2010, the Department for Business, Innovation and Skills set priorities to return the nation’s economy to healthy through a commitment to be the greenest government ever with a long term plan for greening the whole economy.
+In Devon, this meant setting up a Local Enterprise Partnership (LEP) which could help drive sustainable economic growth and job creation.

 Ecosystem services in Devon

 Devon has 42 beaches with Blue Flag status.
 Surfing from north Devon beaches is estimated to be worth £52 million per year to the local economy.

 The Jurassic Coast is the only natural World Heritage Site in England.
 The East Devon stretch of the site attracts around 650,000 staying visitors and 2.5 million day visitors each year, spending over £250 million.

 The South West Coast Path is the UK’s most popular National Trail and is listed as one of the world’s greatest walks by Lonely Planet.
 In 2011 over 2 million people used the Devon section, spending over £132 million.